Sustainability Kiosk

 Six Steps to Stopping Food Waste in your Business

-Food waste is one of the most prevalent global challenges, and food waste when disposed in landfills produces harmful green house gases contributing to global warming and climate change.
+Food waste is one of the most prevalent global challenges, and when food waste when disposed of in landfills, it produces harmful green house gases that contribute to global warming and climate change.
+Here’s how you can tackle food waste in your hospitality business.

 Why is Food Waste an Important Topic?

-In 2011 it was reported by UNFAO that one third (1/3) of food produced for human consumption is lost or wasted globally, which amounts to about 1.3 billion tons per year.
-The 2030 Agenda for sustainable development found that this is now reducing, thanks to greater public awareness and public concern.
+According to UNFAO, one-third (1/3) of food produced for human consumption is lost or wasted globally, which amounts to about 1.3 billion tons per year.
+The 2030 Agenda for Sustainable Development found that this is now reducing, thanks to greater public awareness and public concern.
 Target 12.3 of the Sustainable Development Goals (SDGs) calls for a per capita reduction in food waste at retail and consumer levels and reducing losses along the production and supply chains.
-Reducing food waste and loss is critical in creating a Zero Hunger World when working towards SDG 2 and 12 (End Hunger and Ensure Sustainable Consumption and Production Patterns).
+Reducing food waste and loss is critical in creating a Zero Hunger World, aligning with SDG 2 (End Hunger) and SDG 12 (Ensure Sustainable Consumption and Production Patterns).

 Food Waste in Hospitality

-5. Preparation is Paramount; being creative with offcuts, better menu engineering, menu planning, and portion control makes a difference.
+5. Preparation is Paramount: Being creative with offcuts, good knife skills, better menu engineering, menu planning, and portion control makes a difference.

-• Flexible menu planning also allows for leftover food to be re-worked into specials or staff meals and so on.
+• Flexible menu planning also allows for leftover food to be reworked into specials or staff meals.

-6. Customer Communication and Engagement is Important.
 Communicate your activities, goals, and successes to motivate your clients to come on the journey with you.
-Be aware to avoid greenwashing by ensuring clear and concise goals and outcomes.
+Avoid greenwashing by setting clear and achievable goals.
+Successful communication with transparency and humanity breeds brand trust and boosts bookings.

 Leave a Comment